 If the temperatures don’t do it, seeing your utility bills after a few hot summer weeks can make your blood boil.
-Here are some pointers for making sure your energy budget doesn’t overheat in the coming months.
+Here are some pointers to help save on energy and make sure your budget doesn’t overheat in the coming months.

-Many local utility companies provide free or low-cost energy inspections for your home that could pinpoint potential problems and end up saving you hundreds of dollars this summer.
+Many local utility companies provide free or low-cost energy inspections for your home that could pinpoint potential problems and help with energy savings, adding up to hundreds of dollars this summer.
 Pay special attention to the auditor’s assessment of your insulation, since improper thickness or distribution can cost you a lot of money in lost energy.
 If you want to check yourself for any areas that might need sealing, hold a tissue near the frames on the interior side of your windows and doors on a windy day.
-If the tissue moves, you have an area that needs caulking or weatherstripping.
+If the tissue moves, you have an area that needs caulking or weather-stripping.

 Check your air conditioning before you need it

 The bare minimum is to turn on your air conditioning to make sure it is going to work when the mercury rises.
 The best bet is to have a qualified professional inspect and clean your system to make sure you aren’t losing money because of leaks, dirty filters or other problems.
 It’s a good idea to change your air filters after every 30-60 days of use and to periodically check for leaks using the tissue method described above.
 If you find an air leak in the ductwork, use mastic sealant to fix the leak.